Skip to content

 FQDN of the Final Panel

-The application is accessible via the hostkey.in domain.
-The fully qualified domain name (FQDN) follows the format: docuseal<Server ID>.hostkey.in
+The application is accessible via the following Fully Qualified Domain Name (FQDN) format:

 File and Directory Structure

-• /opt/docuseal: The primary directory containing application configuration and orchestration files.
+• /opt/docuseal: Main directory containing configuration files.

-• /opt/docuseal/Caddyfile: The reverse proxy configuration file for the Caddy server.
+• /opt/docuseal/Caddyfile: Reverse proxy configuration for Caddy.

-• /opt/docuseal/compose.yml: The Docker Compose definition file specifying services, networks, and volumes.
+• /opt/docuseal/compose.yml: Docker Compose definition file.

 Application Installation Process

-1. The installation creates the following Docker volumes:
+The deployment uses the following Docker images:

 Access Rights and Security

-• Port 80 (TCP): Required for HTTP requests and SSL certificate issuance.
+• Port 80 (TCP): Enabled for HTTP traffic.

-• Port 443 (TCP): Required for HTTPS traffic.
+• Port 443 (TCP): Enabled for HTTPS traffic.

 Databases